Overview of the Visiting Artist Program

 What kinds of artists are considered?

 All kinds of visual artists and writers are considered.
 Unfortunately, due to rules and regulations regarding sound and the wilderness character of the Park, we do not accept applications from musicians.
-Artists who require special equipment (I.E. a kiln, a dark room, etc.) or electricity (for printing photos, etc.) would also find their work impossible to complete in Baxter State Park.
+Artists who require special equipment (I.E. a kiln, a dark room, etc.) or electricity would also find their work impossible to complete in Baxter State Park.

 Will my application materials be returned if I am not selected?